22 Best Anki Decks of All Time

 Last Updated = May 2018

 Anatomy is one of those subjects that Anki is perfect for.
-You can easily download a deck from the internet and learn all the bones and muscles of the body as well as their complicated Latin names.
+You can easily download a deck from the internet and learn all the bones and muscles of the body and their complicated Latin names.

-Dope Anatomy is a great deck for those wanting to learn Anatomy.
+Dope Anatomy is an excellent deck for those wanting to learn Anatomy.

-On the Reddit page, you will also find a link to the clinical medicine and medical science decks.
+You will also find a link to the clinical medicine and medical science decks on the Reddit page.

 You can find the Original Dope Anatomy Deck on this Reddit page.